|Nutritional Guidelines (per serving)|

 This recipe for baked ricotta cheese is incredibly easy.
-It's so simple but delicious.
-Eat it spread on a toasted baguette, or serve alone or with olives and/or salami on the side.
+It's so simple yet delicious.
+Eat it spread on a toasted baguette.
+Serve alone or with olives and/or salami on the side.
 Mild in taste, ricotta cheese is a good ingredient for use in adding texture to sweet foods as well as some savory dishes.

 About Ricotta Cheese

 Ricotta is a moist fresh Italian cheese made from whey that is used in Italian dishes like lasagna, manicotti, and cheesecake.
 It is made from sheep, cow, goat, or buffalo's milk whey that remains after the curds are removed.
 Following the removal of the curds, the whey is reheated to form another curd that becomes ricotta cheese.
 Since the casein is filtered away from whey during the cheesemaking process, ricotta is suitable for persons with casein intolerance.